tamkeen-tms/rest-client/README.md

 ## What is this?
 This is the official PHP client for Tamkeen's REST API.
 You can use this in your PHP applications to communicate with Tamkeen.
-Before you start you need to acquire an the "Tenant id" and the secret "key"; you can find this info under Administration > API.
+Before you start you need to acquire an the "Tenant id" and the secret auth "key"; you can find this info under Administration > API.

 ## Installation
 You can require this library into your project using `composer`, via the following command: